AnyLog-co/documentation/policies.md

 ## Declaring a policy using set commands

-The **set policy** command can create an update a policy dynamically.
+The **set policy** command creates and updates a policy dynamically.

 Usage:
 ```anylog
 set policy [policy name] [one or more key value pairs]
 ```

-The policy name represent the key in the dictionary, and the key value pairs assign values to policy.
+The policy name represents the key in the dictionary, and the key value pairs assign values to policy.

 The example below dynamically defines policy identical to the code block example [above](#policies-based-configuration).
-Notes:
-1. The policy attribute values can be assigned in a single command or using multiple **set policy** commands that reference the same policy name (```config_policy``` in the example below).
-This property allows to condition the assignment with **if** conditions (details are available in the [conditional execution](anylog%20commands.md#conditional-execution) section.
-2. A dictionary is assigned to a key using the signs: {}
-3. A list is assigned to a key using the signs: [] and entries are added to a lixt using the + sign as in the example below.

 ```anylog
 set policy config_policy [config] = {} and [config][name] = default_config